uwezukwechibuzor/blogmos/docs/software-design.md

 ### 2.2 System Components

-chatmos will be made up of different components including a centralised database and backend server where querying of the ecosystem proposals will done.
+blogmos will be made up of different components including a centralised database and backend server where querying of the ecosystem proposals will done.

 This will be achieved with the help of a cron job so when new proposals are made, it will be queried.

-### 3 Why Chatmos?
+### 3 Why Blogmos?

 Risks of Governance Communication